-More than 90% of car crashes involve human error*.
 Being an attentive and alert driver can help prevent crashes that lead to unintentional injury and death.
-With the rapid adoption of smartphones in the United States, distracted driving has become a hot topic in traffic safety.
-While cell phones and navigation devices often are the culprit when it comes to distracted driving, conventional distractions, such as interacting with passengers and eating, also contribute to crashes.
+With the wide use of smartphones in the United States, distracted driving has become an important traffic safety topic.
+While cell phones and navigation devices often are the culprit when it comes to distracted driving, conventional distractions such as interacting with passengers and eating also contribute to crashes.
 Distracting tasks can affect drivers in different ways and can be categorized as visual, manual, and cognitive distraction.

-In 2016, the National Highway Traffic Safety Administration (NHTSA) reported 3,450 people died in distraction-affected crashes.
-This is a decrease of less than 1% from 3,477 deaths in 2015.
-About 391,000 additional people were injured in distraction-affected crashes in 2015, down from 431,000 in 2014.
-See Data Details to understand the data limitations and potential underestimation of the number distracted-affected crashes.
+The National Safety Council (NSC) analysis of National Highway Traffic Safety Administration (NHTSA) data finds that 3,142 people died in distraction-affected crashes in 2020.
+This is an increase of about 1% from 3,119 deaths in 2019.
+See Data Details to understand the data limitations and potential underestimation of the number of distraction-affected crashes.

 How Common is Driver Cell Phone Use?

-Over the last five years, the prevalence of drivers using hand-held or hands-free cell phones at any given daylight moment has decreased from 9% of drivers in 2012 to 5.3% in 2017.
-This figure from the National Occupant Protection Use Survey conducted by NHTSA is the only national estimate of driver cell phone use based on driver observations.
-The graph shows the percentage of drivers likely to be on either hand-held or hands-free cell phones decreased from 11% in 2007 and 2008 to 9% starting in 2009 and continuing through 2012 before steadily declining to 5.3% in 2017.
+Over the last 10 years, the prevalence of drivers using hand-held cell phones at any given daylight moment has decreased from 5.2% of drivers in 2012 to 2.5% in 2021.
+These figures are from the National Occupant Protection Use Survey (NOPUS) conducted by NHTSA, which is the only national estimate of driver cell phone use based on driver observations.

 - Data Table